 Gain experiences in both community pharmacy and institutional settings.

 The P1 clinical is divided into three sections.
-In the fall (IPPE I), students work for four hours each week in a community pharmacy, shadowing their preceptor and learning the distribution process.
-In January (IPPE II), you will spend 40 hours each week at your clinical site.
-In the spring (IPPE III), you'll work five hours a week, ideally in a chain pharmacy setting.
+In the fall (IPPE I), students work for four hours each week, ideally in an independent community pharmacy, learning the distribution process.
+In the spring (IPPE II), you'll work five hours a week, ideally in a chain community pharmacy setting.
+In May (IPPE III), you will spend one 40-hour week at a community pharmacy site.

-In the fall or spring, you'll spend a full two weeks in an institutional setting.
-Your role is to shadow your preceptor and learn about institutional pharmacy and drug distribution systems, including processes for dealing with medication errors.
+At the end of your second year, you'll spend a full two weeks in an institutional setting.
+Your role is to learn about institutional pharmacy and drug distribution systems, including processes for dealing with medication errors.

 Individualize your fourth year based on your career goals!